loichyan/tmux-toggle-popup/USAGE.md

 hooks, keep the following rules in mind:

 1. Two commands must be delimited by a semicolon (`;`).
+2. Line breaks are replaced with spaces, therefore, as rule *(1)* states, remember to put a semicolon after each command.
-2. Tokens can be protected by quotes (either `'` or `"`) from being split.
+3. Tokens can be protected by quotes (either `'` or `"`) from being split.
-3. Any character preceded by a backslash (`\`) is treated as a literal escape.
+4. Any character preceded by a backslash (`\`) is treated as a literal escape.
    For instance, `\n` is interpreted as `n` rather than a line break.
-4. For commands that take a command sequence as an argument, each command in that sequence must be delimited by `\;`, just as you would do in *.tmux.conf*.
+5. For commands that take a command sequence as an argument, each command in that sequence must be delimited by `\;`, just as you would do in *.tmux.conf*.
 You can use either `\\;` or `'\;'` to input a `\;`.
    Additionally, you may also put the entire sequence in a pair of quotes, as the following example shows.
-5. Line breaks are replaced with spaces, so as rule *(1)* states, remember to put a semicolon after each command.

 To disable a hook, you should set it to `nop` instead of an empty string.